 “Yeah, if you want bigger than that we’ll have to special order.”

 I assured her that 56M was far, FAR more than adequate, and cleared my calendar for an afternoon visit, since the place was hellandgone away from my house and Becky said a fitting took about two hours.

 On the drive down I envisioned my fitting: Two frilly, pampered hours of silken lace in a velvet pink boudoir.
 I sip light herbal teas on a comfy sofa while cooing handmaidens display one perfect brassiere after another.
 At last, I quietly drift to the mirror and discover…my bra has changed my life!

 CRRAAAAACK!
 The tire hit a pothole in the seedy little shopping center, jolting me out of my reverie.
 This wasn’t the greatest part of town, but sometimes the best gems are in seemingly awful parts of glassland.
 I got out of the car, stepped over a couple of ladies who obviously thought more of tattoos than underwear, and opened the door to the shop.

 The smell of mold hit me, hard.
 Naked plastic torsos with conical breasts dangled forlornly from the ceiling, and the dingy grey walls were papered in news clippings, cartoons and typed slogans.
 The subjects alternated between Jesus and breasts–I thought Jesus held a slight edge.
-Broken glass cases were stuffed with telephone books, dusty corsets and prosthetics.
+Broken glass cases were stuffed with telephone books, dusty corsets, and prosthetic limbs.

-The place seemed deserted but I saw one reassuring sight: stacks and stacks of flat white bra boxes.
-The place might be less prepossessing than Becky’s lingerie boutique, but obviously they had a huge selection.
+The place seemed deserted but I saw one reassuring sight: Stacks and stacks of flat white bra boxes.
+The place might be less, erm, prepossessing than Becky’s lingerie boutique, but obviously they had a huge selection.